 - Leonard uploaded another food review to Youtube.

 - Jeff chooses to fight for his friends over his last shot at returning to his old law firm, even though Shirley told him that it was okay for him to choose his job over her, and upon Alan revealing that he was the one who sold Jeff out to the state bar, Jeff merely thanks him for it]].
 Also, after years of trying to ignore him, Jeff decides to finally look up his father again.

 - Pierce criticizes his lawyer for using the word "gay" as a derogatory word.
 Also counts as Hypocritical Humor.
 And after the case is thrown out, he suggests that Jeff signs the documents to place the sandwich shop in the Greendale Cafeteria on his & Shirley's behalf... which, as Annie points out, is his first good idea.

 - Abed gains sufficient self-awareness to realize that he has problems and would benefit from therapy.
 He also "destroys" the Dreamatorium, but now has a smaller one placed in the Blanket Fort.

 - Troy decides to move out of the Blanket Fort & into the former Dreamatorium.
-He also appears to embrace his 'destiny' as the Truest Repairman and decides to remain in the Air-Conditioning Repair School albeit after he uses his status as Messianic Archetype to change things so that they start acting less like a weird cult and more like a normal school to allow him to have a life outside of it.
+He also appears to embrace his 'destiny' as the Truest Repairman and decides to remain in the Air-Conditioning Repair School, albeit after he uses his status as Messianic Archetype to change things so that they start acting less like a weird cult and more like a normal trade school to allow him to have a life outside of it.